openshift-pipelines/enhancements/enhancements/option-to-disable-default-injection-of-serviceaccount-rbac.md

 The main goal of this TEP is to provide ways to cluster admin to disable creation of RBAC resources at cluster level.

 ### Disable creation of RBAC resources at cluster level
 Cluster admin can create/edit TektonConfig CR and set `createRbacResource` to `false` so that RBAC resources will not create in any of the namespaces in that cluster.
+And should persist existing pipeline ServiceAccount.
 ```yaml
 apiVersion: operator.tekton.dev/v1alpha1
 kind: TektonConfig